renanmachad/renanmachad/README.md

 ##Olá / Hi :)

 Name: Renan
-in love with: Python 🐍 bots in general 🤖 Front-end, and automations
+in love with: Python 🐍 bots in general 🤖 Front-end, Back-end (i like this so much), and automations

 <div>